-Academic Reasons: You might be looking to find the publisher of a website for correct citation in your academic essays.
+Academic Reasons: You might be looking to find the publisher of a website for referencing or correct citation in your academic essays.

 Abuse Reasons: You might be looking to find the publisher of a website to complain about certain content, abuse of your intellectual property such as trademark or copyright.

 Whether you are looking to get in touch with the publisher to contribute content or get something removed, or for any other business, these tips might be helpful to you.

 Five Main Ways to Find the Publisher of a Website

 Here are some of the main tools and methods that you can explore to find out the publisher details of a website or the author details of a specific website article.

 The most obvious place to look for the website publisher or the organisation behind the website is to see the copyright information in the footer of the website.